-The preconditioned COCG method[11] was used as the iterative linear solver.
-The stopping criterion for the relative residual norm was 10^{-10} .
-The preconditioner was constructed by applying a complete factorization for an approximate coefficient matrix, which was obtained from drop-thresholding of the original coefficient matrix.
-The drop-thresholding parameter was 2×10^{-4} .
+The preconditioned COCG method[11] was used for iterative linear solver.
+The stopping criterion for the relative residual norm was $10^{-10}$ .
+The preconditioner was constructed by applying a complete factorization for an approximate coefficient matrix which was obtained from drop-thresholding of the original coefficient matrix.
+The drop-thresholding parameter was $2 \times 10^{-4}$ .
 The complete factorization is performed by a sparse direct solver in the PARDISO library[9].
 The elements of V were distributed randomly on the interval [0, 1] by a random number generator.

-The timing results are shown in Figure 3.
+The timing results were shown in Figure 5.
 The wall-clock time was 602 seconds, and 94 eigenpairs were obtained.
 The time to broadcast the matrix data to all computing nodes was 36.4 seconds, and the time to solve linear systems was 563.8 seconds.
-The maximum residual of these eigenpairs was 3.4×10^{-10} .
+The maximum residual of these eigenpairs was $3.4 \times 10^{-10}$ .

-Figure 4 shows the amount of time of each step in the algorithm for the circle $\Gamma^{(7)}$, where gray, light gray, white, and black segments represent the factorization times for the approximate matrix, forward and backward substitution in iteration, matrix-vector multiplication, and the Rayleigh-Ritz procedure, respectively.
+Figure 6 shows the amount time of each step in the algorithm for the circle $\Gamma^{(7)}$ , where gray, light gray, white, and black parts represent the time for factorization of approximate matrix, forward and backward substitution in iteration, matrix-matrix multiply, and others, respectively.